jcreech72/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
+I opened two listeners and two producers.
+Round Robin was how the listeners received the packages no matter if it was sent from producer 1, 2 or 3 (including the VSCode terminal as well).
 Monitor the windows with at least two workers.
 Which worker gets which tasks?
+It is round robin, so they take turns.

 ## Reference